This article describes the process of configuring a CNAME setup at Cloudflare.

 - Cloudflare Support will confirm the CNAME setup has been enabled.

-- A TXT record will appear in the Cloudflare Dashboard Overview app.
+- A TXT record will appear in the Cloudflare DNS app under the Verification TXT Record section.
 Add the TXT record to your authoritative DNS.

 - After a few hours, Cloudflare will have verified the TXT record and sent a confirmation email.